smart-data-models/dataModel.WaterDistributionManagementEPANET/Pattern/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     startTime:
-      description: 'The time at which the pattern starts'
+      description: The time at which the pattern starts
       format: date-time
       type: string
       x-ngsi: